airobinnet/ChatGPT-With-Memory/README.md

 ## Usage

 1. Rename `example_config.py` to `config.py` and set up your OpenAI and Pinecone API keys.
+2. In `config.py` choose the models you want to use `gpt-3.5-turbo` or `gpt-4`.
-2. Install the required dependencies using `pip install openai pinecone numpy`.
+3. Install the required dependencies using `pip install openai pinecone numpy`.
-3. Run the script using `python main.py`.
+4. Run the script using `python main.py`.
-4. Enter your message when prompted with "USER:".
+5. Enter your message when prompted with "USER:".
-5. The chatbot will generate a response and display it as "AIROBIN:".
+6. The chatbot will generate a response and display it as "AIROBIN:".
-6. (Optional) In `main.py` set `debug = False` to enable debugging lines.
+7. (Optional) In `main.py` set `debug = False` to enable debugging lines.

 ## Files and directories